Address Change USPS – What to Know About Forwarding Mail

 The idea behind having mail forwarding expire is that the USPS wants you to update your mailing address with everyone, so they don’t have to go to the extra effort of forwarding your mail forever.
 It can be easy to let updating your addresses go by the wayside, though, so they will notify you that they are ending your mail forwarding before they stop it.

-The best thing to do is to update your mailing address with everyone you can think of as soon as you get settled into your new home.
+The best thing to do is update your mailing address with everyone you can think of as soon as you get settled into your new home.

-What About Premium Forwarding Service?
+What About Premium USPS Mail Forwarding Services?